practicaldsc/practicaldsc.github.io/_modules/week-02.md

 ---
 title: "Week 2: More Pandas, EDA, and Web Scraping<br><small>In-person lecture on Tuesday, May 13th is cancelled.
-Pre-recorded videos will be posted in advance.</small>"
+Lecture videos from last semester have already been posted below.
+Make sure to read the DataFrame Internals guide!</small>"
 weekNumber: 2
 days:
   - date: "2025-05-13"